United States Guide

 The Walt Disney World Resort is the top family attraction in the United States.
 Since opening its doors in 1971, it's been offering its guests a magical experience of shopping, theatres, fine dining and thrilling rides.

-It's home to four theme parks and over a dozen hotels.
+It's home to four theme parks and more than a dozen hotels.
 The good news is that you'll find one in your price range, making it easy for anyone to enjoy the magic of Disney.

 Las Vegas Strip